 - A hex key wrench or Allen wrench has a hexagonal shaped body.
 The metal shaft may end in an L-shape or T-shape that serves as a handle.
 This makes it easier to turn.
 Hex wrenches often come in a set with several different sizes.
 Both standard and metric wrench sizes are available.

 - A torx key wrench is designed to fit a specific star-shaped depression.
 It features an L-shaped handle for an easy grip and easy turning.
 These wrenches usually come in sets featuring varying sizes.

 - A crowfoot wrench has a head with a single open end and no handle.
 The crowfoot wrench head attaches to a torque handle.
 It is designed to fit at the side of the fastener rather than over the top.
 This allows the wrench to operate as a socket wrench in tight spots.

 As with any tool, it’s important to use it properly.
 This will help reduce the chance of injury to yourself or damage to a part.

 - Wear gloves and safety glasses when using wrenches or other tools.

 - Always keep wrenches in good condition.
-Clean and dry your wrenches before returning them to the tool box after use.
-Replace any that are damaged or broken.
+Clean and dry your wrenches before returning them to the tool box after use, and replace any that are damaged or broken.

 - Select the correct wrench for the type of job you intend to do.

-- When using an adjustable wrench, position the tool so that you are turning the fastener toward your body.
-This improves your leverage.
+- When using an adjustable wrench, improve your leverage by positioning the tool so that you are turning the fastener toward your body.